Distribution of preperiodic points in one-parameter families of rational maps: Introduction

-By generalizing Walde and Russo's argument for quadratic polynomials, we exhibit several classes of one-parameter families of rational maps satisfying the technical hypothesis in Theorem \ref{thm:den_gives_conj} (which we call a ``denominator lemma'' for the family).
-If a member of any such family has a nontrivial preperiodic point, then the denominator ideal of the parameter $t$ must be of the form $\mathfrak{a}\mathfrak{b}^2\mathfrak{c}^3$, where $\mathfrak{a}$ is one of finitely many ideals (determined by $S$), $\mathfrak{b}$ is arbitrary, and $\mathfrak{c}$ is squarefree.
-Theorem \ref{thm:den_gives_conj} then follows from counting ideals of this form.
+By generalizing Walde and Russo's argument for quadratic polynomials, we exhibit (in Section \ref{sec:examples}) several classes of one-parameter families of rational maps satisfying the technical hypothesis in Theorem \ref{thm:den_gives_conj} (which we call a ``denominator lemma'' for the family).
+If a member $f_t$ of any such family has a nontrivial preperiodic point, then the denominator ideal of the parameter $t$ must be of the form $\mathfrak{a}\mathfrak{b}^2\mathfrak{c}^3$, where $\mathfrak{a}$ is one of finitely many ideals (determined by $S$), $\mathfrak{b}$ is arbitrary, and $\mathfrak{c}$ is squarefree.
+Theorem \ref{thm:den_gives_conj} then follows from counting ideals of this form (see Lemma \ref{lem:LangWeberGolomb}).

-In particular, combining Theorems \ref{thm:avg} and \ref{thm:den_gives_conj} gives the first known examples of families of rational maps over number fields satisfying a strong form of the Averaged UBC with an explicit error term.
+In particular, combining Theorems \ref{thm:avg} and \ref{thm:den_gives_conj} gives the first known examples of families of rational maps over number fields satisfying a strong form of the ``Averaged'' Uniform Boundedness Conjecture with an explicit error term (see below).
+But this approach is certainly limited: at present, we cannot say anything beyond Theorem \ref{thm:little_o} for families \emph{without} a denominator lemma---even one as simple as $f_t(z) = z^2 + t^2$.

-We conclude the paper with an in-depth discussion of the quadratic family $f_t(z) = z^2 + t$ over $K = \Q$.
-Using standard techniques from analytic number theory, we give a slightly better upper bound on $\mathcal{R}(X)$ than the one obtained by Le Boudec and Mavraki; and we show that $\Num(E, X)$ and $\mathcal{R}(X)$ grow at least as fast as $\Num(U, X)^{1/2} \asymp X$, with explicit values for their slopes: